STARIONGROUP/COMET-SDK-Community-Edition/README.md

 # License

-The libraries contained in the CDP4-SDK Community Edition are provided to the community under the GNU Affero General Public License.
-The CDP4 Community Edition, which makes use of the CDP4-SDK Community Edition, relies on open source and proprietary licensed components.
-Some of these components have a license that is not compatible with the GPL or AGPL.
-For these components Additional permission under GNU GPL version 3 section 7 are granted.
-See the license files for the details.
-The license can be found [here](LICENSE).
+The libraries contained in the CDP4-SDK Community Edition are provided to the community under the GNU Lesser General Public License.
+Because we make the software available with the LGPL, it can be used in both open source and proprietary software without being required to release the source code of your own components.

 # Contributions